monikastrah/431-2020/classes/class04/README.md

 ## What Should I Be Working On?

 - The [Course Syllabus](https://thomaselove.github.io/431-2020-syllabus/) includes a small task that needs to be completed by NOON **Friday** 2020-09-04.
-    - As of `2020-09-02 at 10 PM`, 49 of you have done so, out of 73 enrolled students.
+    - As of `2020-09-03 at 10:30 AM`, 51 of you have done so, leaving 22 still to do so.
 I've responded via email to each of you who've completed this task.
 - [Lab 01](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab01/lab01.md) is due on Monday 2020-09-07 at 9 PM (Be sure to complete all four parts.)
 - [Lab 02](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab02/lab02.md) is due 2020-09-14 (You should be able to do all 7 parts now.)
 - Readings: check the [Calendar](https://thomaselove.github.io/431/calendar.html) to be sure that you're up to date with Leek and also with Spiegelhalter (see Lab 02, question 7.)
     - In the [Course Notes](https://thomaselove.github.io/431-notes/), you should read as you like.
 We're covering material in class that is also covered in Chapters 1-6.
 - TA office hours are available every day of the week (see the Announcements folder in [Canvas](https://canvas.case.edu) for schedule and zoom information) and that [Piazza](https://piazza.com/case/fall2020/pqhs431) is always open.
 We want to help you!
 - When asking a question of a TA or on Piazza, be sure to provide enough information so we can help you.
     - For an R question, this will usually mean including your entire R Markdown file (not just a part of it), and a screenshot of the error you're getting, for example.
-    - As of `2020-09-02 at 10 PM`, 6 of you (**Akif Gormez**, **Sarah Simmons**, **Enrique Soltero Mariscal**, **Ananya Subramaniam**, **Kiara White** and **Modong Yang**) are not yet signed up for Piazza and connected to the course, according to what I can see.
-This isn't optional and should be done **today**.
+- As of `2020-09-03 at 10:30 AM`, 2 people (**Akif Gormez** and **Sarah Simmons**) are not yet signed up for Piazza and connected to the course.
+Please fix this today, and if you have any questions, please let me know.
-        - If you HAVE signed up, then this may just be a matter of you adding your name to the account you are using.
-To do so, click on the little gear at the top right of any piazza screen, and go into Personal Settings.
-There, please do include your Full Name, as it requests, and your preferred email should then be visible for the account you want to use.
-Be sure that the PQHS 431 class is listed for you there.
-Then hit Save Profile.
-Let me know that you've done this, and I can then check to see that's come through on my end.
-        - If you haven't signed up, check your spam folder for the invitation, and contact Dr. Love via email (`Thomas dot Love at case dot edu`) if you have questions about signing up for Piazza.

 ## One Last Thing